utazabanje/js-cookie-consent/README.md

 ```
 cookieConsent({
   cookieName: 'cookiesGDPR',
-  title: 'We use 🍪 to provide you with the...',
+  message: 'We use 🍪 to provide you with the...',
-  messages: [
+  options: [
     {
       title: 'Essential cookies',
       description: 'These cookies are strictly necessary to provide you...',